MatiasFrank/scalgoproto/doc/schema.md

 ### Union

-A union is an entety that can hold atmost one value.
-These values must be eithers tabels, lists, texts or bytes.
+A union is an entity that can hold atmost one value.
+These values must be either tables, lists, texts or bytes.

     table MyTable @5D99E0AD {
         id: U64;